sswietoniowski/learning-devops/pluralsight/05_developing_react_apps_with_docker/README.md

 - `docker-compose down` - stops and removes the containers,
 - `docker-compose down -v` - stops and removes the containers and volumes,
 - `docker-compose down -v --rmi all` - stops and removes the containers, volumes and images.

+Sometimes we want to clear up the Docker environment.
+To do that, we can use the following commands:

+- `docker images ls` - shows all the images,
+- `docker images ls -a` - shows all the images including the intermediate ones,
+- `docker images rm <image_id>` - removes the image,
+- `docker images rm $(docker images -a -q)` - removes all the images,
+- `docker images prune` - removes all unused images,
+- `docker system prune` - removes all stopped containers,
+- `docker system prune -a` - removes all stopped containers and unused images,
+- `docker system prune -a --volumes` - removes all stopped containers, unused images and volumes.

 ## Enhancing the Multi-container Application